shakes76/PatternFlow/recognition/45028818/README.md

 The architecture of the model is shown in this image from the paper.
 ![image](https://user-images.githubusercontent.com/14146158/139621908-c9d467e4-2e76-4a61-a60e-e914604e5c73.png)

-Like the original U-Net there is a context aggregation pathway (context pathway) responsible for encoding increasingly abstract representations of the original input as it 'descends' down the layers.
-Following this pathway is the localization pathway that recombines the aggregation output of that layer with the up-sampled features from the layer below.
+Like the original U-Net there is a context aggregation pathway (context pathway) responsible for encoding increasingly abstract representations of the original input as it 'descends' down the levels.
+Following this pathway is the localization pathway that recombines the aggregation output of that level with the up-sampled features from the level below.
+### Notes on Normalization
+Instead of batch normalization the paper recommended the use of instance normalization, this was because of the small batch size of two as that can cause instability in batch normalization.

 ### Context Pathway
 The context pathway begins with a 3x3x3 convolution, following this is the first of the context module.
 The context module consists of seven layers: two 3x3x3 convolutional layers with each convolutional layer followed by instance normalization layer and a leaky ReLu activation layer with an alpha of 0.01.
 In between each stack of three layers (convolutional/normalization/activation) is a dropout layer with a dropout probability of 0.3.